 \subsection{Analysis}

 We compared the system information, development method, and key performance indicators among the TECHMATION system, the KEBA system, and the proposed system.
-The compared controller types of KEBA and TECHMATION system are i1000 and TE-CH2, respectively.
+The compared controller types of the KEBA and TECHMATION systems are i1000 and TE-CH2, respectively.

 \begin{enumerate}

 \item System information.
-The TECHMATION and KEBA systems account for the majority of market share. \textcolor{red}{As shown in Table \ref{table:systemComparison}, the KEBA and TECHMATION have more powerful CPU and larger RAM than the implemented system.
-The main frequency of KEBA and TECHMATION are 400 MHZ and 80 MHZ, respectively.
-The RAM of them are 128 MB and 512 KB, respectively.
-In contrast, the main frequency and RAM of the implemented system are 72 MHZ and 132 KB, respectively.} Owing to the reduced complexity, our system can have a customized $PLC$ and separate $HMI$.
+The TECHMATION and KEBA systems account for the majority of market share. \textcolor{red}{As shown in Table \ref{table:systemComparison}, the KEBA and TECHMATION systems have more powerful CPUs and more RAM than the implemented system.
+The main frequency of the KEBA and TECHMATION systems are 400 and 80 MHz, respectively, and their RAM 128 MB and 512 kB, respectively.
+In contrast, the main frequency and RAM of the implemented system are 72 MHz and 132 kB, respectively.} Owing to the reduced complexity, our system can have a customized $PLC$ and separate $HMI$.
 To some extent, this lowers the cost significantly.
 The proposed system adopts the widely used distributed structure, which decreases wire usage and increases resistance to interference.

 \item Development method.
 Our system adopted a user-oriented development method, including a customized multiprocessor $ePLC$, component-based uniform development platform, and comprehensive optimization of the system.
 It is difficult to achieve these in other systems and they cannot support a C-language component.
 In particular, the TECHMATION system is developed by assembly instruction and does not support IEC61131-3.